Vanilla Flavoured Fried Banana Bread Roll

 4) Roll the bread, pinch at edges to seal the opening.
 Then, coat the whole bread with cornstarch.
 Repeat steps for the remaining bread.

 5) Heat wok with oil over medium-high heat, fry bread for 2 min, or until golden brown.
-Serve hot.
+Serve warm.

-This vanilla flavoured fried banana roll is definitely fragrant and delicious, even to someone who does not take banana and milk, he/ she will just love it so much!
-Trust me.
+This vanilla flavoured fried banana roll is definitely fragrant and delicious, even for someone who does not take banana and milk, he/ she will just love this!

 Tips: Use pan-fry method to save oil, if preferred.